Invest in a world where everyone receives an education.

 Program objectives are:

-NIne Community based organization implemented Environmental Action Program trainings with 831 rural women in 44 villages whose activities have benefited 2,839 villagers.
+NIne Community based organization implemented the Environmental Action Program trainings with 831 rural women in 44 villages whose activities have benefited 2,839 villagers.

 Made 13 onsite visits to 9 Community-Based Organizations for additional training and evaluation.
 Reached 1,605 people.

 Provided operational support to 3 CBOs implementing the Environmental Action Program, covering 14 villages, training 250 people and 58 facilitators, who carried out 173 service projects, benefiting 1,174 prople.